yakivy/poppet/README.md

     override def apply[A](f: Failure): F[A] = throw f
 }
 ```
 so if your don't want to deal with JVM exceptions, you can provide your own instance of failure handler.
-Let's assume you want to pack a failure with `EitherT[Future, String, *]` kind, then failure handler can look like:
+Let's assume you want to pack a failure with `EitherT[Future, String, *]` HKT, then failure handler can look like:
 ```scala
 type SR[A] = EitherT[Future, String, A]
 val SRFailureHandler = new FailureHandler[SR] {
     override def apply[A](f: Failure): SR[A] = EitherT.leftT(f.getMessage)
 }
 ```
-For more info you can check [Http4s with Circe](#examples) example project, it is built around `EitherT[IO, String, *]` kind.
+For more info you can check [Http4s with Circe](#examples) example project, it is built around `EitherT[IO, String, *]` HKT.

 ### Manual calls
 If your codec has a human-readable format (JSON for example), you can use a provider without consumer (mostly for debug purposes) by generating requests manually.
 Here is an example of curl call: